bricebai/bricebai.github.io/x-ing.md

 * **Specialize onboarding for the two main user types**--hobbyists or professionals
 * **Make helpful overlays available to beginners** that simply explain how to diagnose their skin type or condition and how to begin or format a routine
 * **Include progress bar** for goal gradient effect to guide the user to the end of the funnel
-* **Immediately verify professionals' board/license** to ensure that they are qualified to deliver professional advice
+* **Immediately verify professionals' board/license certification** to ensure that they are qualified to deliver professional advice

 #### Final Prototype